 for three female singers, female chorus, and orchestra, based on Euripides’ play, composed in 1986 and premiered in 1990 at the ISCM World Music Days by Bergen Philharmonic Orchestra, Chin's original style was fully evident: music, which is modern in language, but lyrical and non-doctrinaire in communicative power.
 However, it was Akrostichon–Wortspiel

-) (1991-93) for solo soprano and ensemble, a piece, which has been programmed in 20 countries to date by leading international ensembles, which marked Chin's international breakthrough.
+) (1991-93) for solo soprano and ensemble, a piece, which has been programmed in over 20 countries to date by leading international ensembles, which marked Chin's international breakthrough.

 In 1992 Unsuk Chin was selected by the Reading Panel of the Ensemble Intercontemporain in Paris to write Fantaisie mécanique